-Families are liable for program tuition for the full school year, consistent with their enrollment selection (days enrolled.)
+Families are liable for program tuition for the full school year, consistent with their enrollment selection (i.e., the before and/or after school days for which they registered.)
 Written requests for adjustments to a student's enrolled schedule are permitted and penalty-free twice:

-- During the Early Registration period (May 12 July 1); and - During the mid-year schedule adjustment window, between January 1 and January 31, 2023.
+- During the Early Registration period (May 9 August 2); and - During the mid-year schedule adjustment window, between January 1 and January 31, 2025.

-A schedule change request form is available for download from the BASEC website, with hard copies available at our program sites.
+A schedule change request form is available for download from the BASEC website (https://belmontbasec.org/about/forms-handbooks/), with hard copies available at our program sites.
 Requested mid-year changes to a student's schedule will be reviewed by the program Site Director and a decision regarding approval will be made prior to January 31st, based on the availability of space in the program.
 Approved schedule changes become effective as of February 1st, for the balance of the school year.